bambinos/bambi/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bambi provides two ways to specify a custom prior.
 First, one can manually specify only the scale of the prior, while retaining the default distribution.
-By default, Bambi sets "weakly informative" priors on all fixed and random effects.
+By default, Bambi sets "weakly informative" priors on all common and group specific effects.
 Priors are specified on a (generalized) partial correlation scale that quantifies the expected standardized contribution of each individual term to the outcome variable when controlling for other terms.
-The default "wide" setting sets the scale of a fixed effect prior to sqrt(1/3) = 0.577 on the partial correlation scale, which is the standard deviation of a flat prior from -1 to +1.
+The default "wide" setting sets the scale of a common effect prior to sqrt(1/3) = 0.577 on the partial correlation scale, which is the standard deviation of a flat prior from -1 to +1.
 This correlation-level scale value then gets translated to a Normal prior at the slope level, centered on 0 by default, with a correspondingly wide variance.
 This process results in a weakly informative (rather than non-informative) prior distribution whose width can be tuned in a simple, intuitive way.
 More detailed information about how the default priors work can be found in `this technical paper <https://arxiv.org/abs/1702.01201>`_.

 In cases where we want to keep the default prior distributions, but alter their scale, we can specify either a numeric scale value or pass the name of a predefined constant.
 For example:

 .. code-block:: python

     model = Model(data)
-    # Add condition to the model as a fixed effect with a very
+    # Add condition to the model as a common effect with a very
     # wide prior
     model.add('condition', prior='superwide')

-    # Add random subject intercepts to the model, with a narrow
+    # Add group specific subject intercepts to the model, with a narrow
     # prior on their standard deviation
-    model.add(random='1|subject', prior=0.1)
+    model.add(group_specific='1|subject', prior=0.1)

 Predefined named scales include "superwide" (scale = 0.8), "wide" (0.577; the default), "medium" (0.4), and "narrow" (0.2).
 The theoretical maximum scale value is 1.0, which specifies a distribution of partial correlations with half of the values at -1 and the other half at +1.
 Scale values closer to 0 are considered more "informative" and tend to induce more shrinkage in the parameter estimates.